MatthewSmith430/blogdown/content/_index.md

 ## Thoughts and comments on data science and social network analysis
-I am lecturer in International business (IB) with interests in social network analysis, with a focus on applications to economic networks.
+I am lecturer in International Business (IB) with interests in social network analysis, with a focus on applications to economic networks.
 This blog contains information about myself, projects I am working on, R packages I have created and other miscellaneous comments on social network analysis.